Analyze Engagement Results: eNPS Report

 The eNPS Score is calculated using the formula: eNPS = % Promoters - % Detractors.

 Scores range from -100 to 100.
+The range bar below your score helps you see where it falls within the full possible scale.
 According to Great Place to Work, a good score is anywhere between 10 and 30, and a score of 30 or greater is considered excellent.

 💡